grsbe/Chromos/Adventures/WrittenOut/InseldesWahnsinns/Insel des Wahnsinns Finale.md

 4 beim Camp, mit Mick und Prinz aktiv das Ritual ausführen Niels und noch einer bewacht das ganze.

-Sobald das Team die Insel sieht beginnt das Ritual
+Sobald das Team die Insel sieht beginnt das Ritual, ein grün roter beacon steigt auf

+#### Ritual
+- **Magical Ward**: The area surrounding the altar is enchanted.
+Only cultists with special markings can approach the altar without triggering an alarm or protective magic.
+Non-cultists must be especially careful to avoid detection when near this area.
+- **Ritual Circle**: A magic circle is drawn in chalk or blood on the ground around the altar.
+This marks the space where the sacrifice will take place.
+Players who have knowledge of arcane magic may be able to disrupt the ritual circle.
+- **Ritual Implements**: Several cultists are preparing ritual items nearby (incense, magical candles, sacrificial knives, etc.).
+These items can be used to prepare for the ritual or might serve as distractions.

+Das Camp selber besteht aus mehreren Zelten, die haben, essen, vorräte kleidung von anderen Schiffen und heu zum schlafen aber nicht viel mehr

-Das Camp selber besteht aus mehreren Zelten in der Mitte der Altar, der eine Anhöhung ist die in eine Klippe mündet, rechts und links strand
+in der Mitte der Altar, der eine Anhöhung ist die in eine Klippe mündet, rechts und links strand

 Ralf wurde bereits geopfert